Skip to content

 Bindery

-Markdown book authoring tools for VS Code: typography formatting (curly quotes, em-dashes, ellipses), multi-language chapter export (DOCX, EPUB, PDF), and dialect conversion.
+Markdown book authoring tools for VS Code: typography formatting, multi-language chapter export (DOCX, EPUB, PDF), dialect conversion, translation management, and AI assistant integration via a bundled MCP server.

 Features